Boston Patriots' Day Events

 Old North Church: Annual Lantern Lighting

 Lantern2021, a virtual family-friendly event, will celebrate the heroic actions of April 18, 1775 and Old North's legacy of active citizenship.
-Join us for an uplifting evening featuring original music by Ryan Ahlwardt (formerly of Straight No Chaser), a spirited performance of the poem "Paul Revere's Ride" by Rick Taylor (as Henry Wadsworth Longfellow), and the inspiring words of honoree Dave McGillivray, long-time Race Director for the Boston Marathon.
+Join in for an uplifting evening featuring original music by Ryan Ahlwardt (formerly of Straight No Chaser), a spirited performance of the poem "Paul Revere's Ride" by Rick Taylor (as Henry Wadsworth Longfellow), and the inspiring words of honoree Dave McGillivray, long-time Race Director for the Boston Marathon.

 A web series, "99% Sure" is all about the history, people, and events that made Old North the legendary historic site you know and love.
-Tune in every other week as Old North's Education Manager and intrepid public historian TJ Todd explores some of our most frequently asked questions and shares some of his favorite stories and facts about Old North.
+Tune in as Old North's Education Manager and intrepid public historian TJ Todd explores some of our most frequently asked questions and shares some of his favorite stories and facts about Old North.
 History and research can be tricky business, but we're 99% Sure that everything you hear in this series is true.

 Enjoy Freedom Trail Foundation resources - access to history lesson videos and audio guides of the Freedom Trail.